Corning NY: Glass and Western Art

 Author making glass flower at Corning Museum of Glass, Corning NY

 Before seeing a “Hot Glass Demo” where a bowl is made on the spot, take some time to explore three floating pavilions of the interactive Innovation Center.
-For the ultimate in interactive, book a Make Your Own glass from $23 for a glass bead to $33 for glass flower or ornament.
+For the ultimate in interactive, book a Make Your Own glass activity.
+It’s not as expensive as you’d think – and very hands on.
+(Plus, you’ve got a great memory to take home and display with bragging rights).

 Gearing up for glassblowing, Corning Museum of Glass NY

 I can attest to the thrill of working with molten glass as it emerges from a 2,000-degree furnace.
 There’s nothing like it.
 RSVP is necessary – and slots fill up quickly.
-Museum open daily 9-5pm (until 8pm in summer). $20 adults, under 17, free.
+Check website for museum hours, dates open, and admission fees.

 Rockwell Museum Smithsonian Affiliate Corning NY